Skip to main content

 Travis3146

-Harris felt the sharpest impact, accounting for 26% of all affected workers with 564 workers across 5 notices.
+Harris was the epicenter of layoff activity, accounting for 26% of all affected workers with 564 workers across 5 notices.

 CityNoticesWorkers